Material Safety Data Sheet: 2-Bromopropane

 Physical and Chemical Properties

-Melting Point: -130°C
+Melting Point: -120°C

 Boiling Point: 59–60°C

-Flash Point: 6°C (closed cup)
+Flash Point: 2°C (closed cup)

-Vapor Pressure: 180 mmHg at 20°C
+Vapor Pressure: 200 mmHg at 20°C

 Stability and Reactivity

-Chemical Stability: Stable under recommended storage conditions
+Chemical Stability: Stable under recommended storage and handling conditions

-Polymerization: Not known to occur under normal process conditions
+Polymerization: Not known to occur

 Toxicological Information